collabassess/CPSXblock/readme.md

 Step 3: Install the Xblock
 <pre>
-sudo -u edxapp /edx/bin/pip.edxapp install CPSXblock --no-deps
+sudo -u edxapp /edx/bin/pip.edxapp install CPSXblock/ --no-deps

 #To upgrade the version, use the following flag: